Saturday, March 21, 2020 | 7:30pm

 In November 2003 he was given the Medal of Honor of the Conservatory of the Balearics.

-After winning the grammy award, the town of Nigrán in Spain where he resides, gave him the silver medal of the town in an emotional ceremony.
+After winning the Grammy award, the town of Nigrán in Spain where he resides, gave him the silver medal of the town in an emotional ceremony.

 During his studies at the Royal Academy, David Russell won twice the Julian Bream Guitar Prize.
 Later he won numerous international competitions, including the Andrés Segovia Competition, the José Ramírez Competition and Spain’s prestigious Francisco Tárrega Competition.

-David Russell spends his time touring the world, appearing regularly at prestigious halls in main cities, such as New York, London, Tokyo, Los Angeles, Madrid, Toronto and Rome Concert-goers everywhere are in awe of his musical genius and inspired by his captivating stage presence.
+David Russell spends his time touring the world, appearing regularly at prestigious halls in main cities, such as New York, London, Tokyo, Los Angeles, Madrid, Toronto or Rome.
+Concert-goers everywhere are in awe of his musical genius and inspired by his captivating stage presence.
 His love of his craft resonates through his flawless and seemingly effortless performance.
 The attention to detail and provocative lyrical phrasing suggest an innate understanding of what each individual composer was working to achieve, bringing to each piece a sense of adventure.

 In May 2005 he received a homage from the music conservatory of Vigo, culminating with the opening of the new Auditorium, to which they gave the name “Auditorio David Russell”.